luiscberrocal/pyexifwrapper/README.md

 pyexifwrapper
 =============

-This is a Python Wrapper for Exif Tools by Phil Harvey (http://www.sno.phy.queensu.ca/~phil/exiftool/) and little more
+This is a Python Wrapper for Exif Tools by Phil Harvey (http://www.sno.phy.queensu.ca/~phil/exiftool/) and a little more